ioccc-src/winner/2024/ferguson1/README.md

 funny - and also perhaps sardonic).

 And if you do succeed you get some things too but not all of what you might expect!
-It might be called a kind of damaging (some might say 'damning') event but it fits the theme quite well and although it (and this is not the only case this happens in the game) might not be something most people care to think about (but see [Disclaimer](#disclaimer) and also [what the judges LIKE](#vomitory), yes cannibalism does in fact occur in the game, to be blunt (not that the judges like THAT but you'll see what I mean if you read that section: which is by no means necessary for most people!).
+It might be called a kind of damaging (some might say 'damning') event but it fits the theme quite well and although it (and this is not the only case this happens in the game) might not be something most people care to think about (but see [what the judges LIKE](#vomitory), yes cannibalism does in fact occur in the game, to be blunt (not that the judges like THAT but you'll see what I mean if you read that section: which is by no means necessary for most people!).
 Of course it's happened throughout history including on the trail so even if the judges did not like to throw up (and laugh, which I would guess they will also be doing), it still fits well.

 There are actually far more ridiculous examples of this, things that make no sense, like most of the game.
 But that's what makes it so much fun.
 There are